 - Program on U.S.-Japan Relations Website

 - Seminar: U.S.-Japan Relations Seminar

 - Funding: U.S.-Japan Program Postdoctoral Fellowships

 Susan J. Pharr

-Director, Program on U.S.-Japan Relations; Executive Committee; Faculty Associate; Harvard Academy Senior Scholar.
+Director, Program on U.S.-Japan Relations; Executive Committee; Faculty Associate (on leave spring 2015); Harvard Academy Senior Scholar.
 Edwin O. Reischauer Professor of Japanese Politics, Department of Government, Harvard University.